SNARL1/cmr-analysis/README.md

 This repository contains the following directories and files:
 * `code/` directory: Contains `Rmd` files that describe the creation of all datasets for each site (`xxxxx_createdata_mrmr.Rmd`), and analysis of those data using the [mrmr](https://github.com/SNARL1/mrmr) package (`xxxx_analysis_mrmr.Rmd`).
 * `data/` directory: Contains raw data, and cleaned data that are error-checked and formatted for use in mrmr.
 * `out/` directory: Contains model fit `Rds` files, figures displaying frog survival, adult frog abundance, and frog recruitment, tables displaying the survival of translocated frogs, and html-rendered "notebooks" of all `Rmd` files and their associated outputs.
-The html version of notebooks are particularly useful for reviewing the current status of each population without having to run the code in the relevant `xxxxx_analysis_mrmr.Rmd` files.
+The html version of notebooks are particularly useful for reviewing the current status of each population without having to run the code in the relevant `xxxxx_analysis_mrmr.Rmd` files (see additional details in "Viewing Notebooks" section below).

 All sites are referenced only by 5-digit unique identifiers.
 No site names or x-y coordinates are provided to protect these sensitive populations to the maximum extent possible.